 - Diane Able has the Supervisor role.
 Diane’s role has access to the Indianapolis division.

-- Dex Cooper has Supervisor role.
+- Dex Cooper has the Supervisor role.
 Dex’s role has access to the San Francisco division.

 - Ellen Templar has the Manager role.
 Ellen’s role has access to the Indianapolis, San Francisco, and Corporate divisions.

 In the example above, Ellen Templar can access the queues, users, and flows in all divisions.
 Diane Able can only access those objects in the Indianapolis division.
 Likewise, Dex Cooper can only access the objects in the San Francisco division.
 Notice that, although Ellen Templar has access to all three divisions, her user object data resides in the Indianapolis division.
-Ellen Templar as user with access to divisions is different from Ellen Templar as a user object in the Indianapolis division.
+Ellen Templar as a user with access to divisions is different from Ellen Templar as a user object in the Indianapolis division.

 To understand how this configuration impacts the analytics data presented throughout Genesys Cloud, see how Ellen Templar and Diane Able access the Skills Performance view.